One of my biggest criticisms of Buddhism is that it often focuses on the mind as the primary source of both experience and suffering.

 Aspects of Experience

-There are probably a number of different ways that the different aspects of experience could be sliced and diced, but through my own incredibly rigorous explorations I have come up with the following aspects:
+There are a number of different ways that the different aspects of experience could be sliced and diced.

 Example